JupiterOne-Archives/docs-old/docs/integrations/aws/organizations.md

 correctly in AWS, if you check the option *Configure Organization Accounts*, data for each sub-account will be pulled into your JupiterOne account.

-To exclude an sub-account, you can assign the tag `j1-integration:SKIP` to that specific account within AWS Organizations.
+To exclude an AWS account, you can assign the tag `j1-integration:SKIP` to that specific account within AWS Organizations.
 See the question [How can I skip certain sub-accounts when auto-configuring my AWS Organization?](https://support.jupiterone.io/hc/en-us/articles/360026412494-AWS-Specific-Questions#howcaniskipcertainsubaccountswhenautoconfiguringmyawsorganization)